-How do you avoid the AI Consulting trap?
-How do you sell licenses and limit the amount of professional services?
-The truth is that this is just as much a sales and marketing challenge as it is a product challenge.
+So, how do you avoid this trap?
+How do you sell licenses and limit the number of professional services for maximum profit generation?
+The truth is that sales and marketing are your key tools for effective targeting and messaging.

 Know Your Market